THE ATMOXSPHERE – UNDERSTANDING CRAWL SPACE MOISTURE

 The computerized ATMOX controller uses sensors to determine the best operation to improve conditions within your crawl space.
 Proper and beneficial ventilation for moisture control occurs through a dew point comparison of inside and outside conditions.
 No other crawl space moisture controller looks at the combinations of dew point, temperature, and humidity to determine operation.
 A single humidity reading can often be misleading as temperature is an important part of understanding relative humidity.
 Most standalone fans and dehumidifiers don’t have the sophistication to truly measure moisture without ATMOX.

 It’s really a very simple and common sense approach.
 Use the “best” air in your crawl space to improve the conditions.
-Just like you intuitively know when the air feels good to open a window, the ATMOX controller knows which operation will use that “best” air by evaluating the temperature, dew point and humidity information received from sensors.
+You intuitively know when the air feels good to open a window.
+Similarly, the ATMOX controller knows which operation will use that “best” air.
+The controller evaluates the temperature, dew point and humidity information received from sensors.
 It will automatically determine if it should ventilate with outside air, circulate inside air, or use a dehumidifier.

 Let’s look at the factors that are important to your crawl space and your home.

 Reducing moisture in the crawl space is the primary focus.
 It is well-known that moisture can lead to so many major issues for your home.
 Moisture must be addressed before the potential damage from wood rot, mold or fungal growth occurs.
 There are many contributing factors to crawl space issues: ground moisture, trapped air, low clearance, decks, porches and water intrusion.
 Since these issues happen over time and generally not from a one-time event, they are usually not covered by insurance and will be the homeowner’s responsibility.
 Be proactive on crawl space moisture control and throughout your home.